 Here is stripped down T-Sql code that illustrates a “no dynamic sql” approach to the common requirement for SQL Server stored procedures to accept comma delimited ID values while maintaining strong types.
 SQL Server @TableVariables are more efficient than regular temp tables and enhance the performance and scalability of this technique.
 However @TableVariables are _NOT_ […]

 1 Click DB web enables basic Browse-Search-Export-Add-Edit-Delete and Database Administration features for Microsoft Access, Sql Server and Oracle databases.
 This popular open source software first debuted in 1998 authored by David Kawliche using ASP (Active Server Page) technology.
-Currently there is no formal technical support for the scripts, they still seem to work fine “out […]
+Downloads for 1 Click DB Free and 1 Click DB Pro are now disabled as the software […]

-Welcome to the new RestfulDevelopment.net website.
-This is my place on the net to share knowledge about web, database, and enterprise software.
-In my day to day work with technology, I have found there is No Silver Bullet [ucsf.edu] to the essential difficulties of software development.
-Essential best practices are situational and defined by context. […]
+Welcome to the new RestfulDevelopment.NET website.
+This is my place on the net to share knowledge about cloud web, database, and enterprise software.
+In my day-to-day work with technology, I have found there is No Silver Bullet [ucsf.edu] to the essential difficulties of software development.
+Essential best practices are situational and defined by context.
+Apply […]